TheCrashDown/DIHT-Algos-3sem/README.md

-﻿# MIPT-Algos-3sem
+﻿# DIHT-Algos-3sem
-My solutions of MIPT Algorithms & Data Structures contests tasks
+My solutions of DIHT Algorithms & Data Structures contests tasks

 Probably they :
 - are not effective